-Content doesn’t seem like a good strategy for a transactional industry like financial services.
-After all, how can you make money from a blog?
-But you might be surprised to learn that quality content is an important part of creating the kind of value proposition that keeps customers coming back for years — and trusting you with more and more of their finances.
+Content marketing for financial services can seem like a challenging strategy due to regulations, as well as creating a balance between sharing best practices and offering advice.
+Quality content, however, is an important part of creating the kind of value proposition that keeps customers coming back for years — and trusting you with their finances.

 One of the reasons content marketing has become so popular in recent years is because it’s a way of marketing a company without selling.
 Consumers are so bombarded by sales calls, ads and other hard pitches that they’ve become immune to them.
 By contrast, quality content provides information and entertainment, which, ironically, makes it a more powerful selling tool.